The power of somatic movement

 Why choose me?

 Peter has been teaching at The University of Rochester, US; The Stockholm Yoga & Dance Festival, Sweden; The Sound, Music and Wellbeing Symposium in Joensuu, Finland, the Embodiment Conference in 2018 and 2020, Oslo Tantra Festival 2022, Agape Zoe Festival in Berlin in 2023 and 2024, and the online Zen Leadership Conference in 2023.
+In 2025, four Movingness Somatic Teacher Trainings became approved by ISMETA, the international somatic organization.

 “My body came alive”